romantomjak/romantomjak.com/content/posts/managing-docker-compose-secrets.md

 The `<program>` argument is the executable that will be launched with environment variables from the encrypted file pointed to by `<vault>` argument.
 Everything after the double dashes (`--`) will be collected by `env-vault` and passed to the `<program>`.

-Here is how we can use this to tell docker compose about the secrets:
+Here is how we can use it to tell docker compose about the secrets:

 ```shell
 env-vault prod.env docker-compose -- up -d